Posted by Sheila Shayon on September 11, 2013 06:51 PM

 Purchase rumors began to swirl last week after the company's CFO Ken Goldman spoke of Yahoo's "aging demographic" and their need to be "cool" again.
 With the acquisition now official, Yahoo will suddenly be knee deep in the content-consuming, uber-engaged millennials that it craves, but the question is whether Tumblr's core users will stick around for fear that Yahoo will alter the blogging site—or whether advertisers and brands can handle the rough-and-tumble world of Tumblr.

-However, CEO Marissa Mayer was quick to assure users (with her first Tumblr post, of course) that Yahoo would "not screw it up" and had no plans to tamper with the site or its crew.
+However, CEO Marissa Mayer was quick to assure users (with her first Tumblr post, of course; she also launched her own Tumblr and showed a sense of humor over the "WFH" debate) that Yahoo would "not screw it up" and had no plans to tamper with the site or its crew.
 Mayer's post, in the copyright-flouting spirit of Tumblr, used an image that without first getting its creator's permission.

 Founder David Karp—who is slated to become Forbes' youngest billionaire—will remain at the head of the company along with his team.
 According to Mayer, it seems the only major plans Yahoo has for Tumblr (besides not screwing it up) are more opportunities for native advertising (aka advertorials or sponsored content, which Karp & Co. have been testing in the wake of earlier stumbles) in addition to implementing Yahoo search on Tumblr to start mining all that juicy millennial user data.Continue reading...